Anasg4/MaskDetector/README.md

 # MaskDetector
-Simple code for mask detector
+Simple code for mask detector using your webcam camera